thunderclap-io/thunderclap-qemu/README.md

 ```

 These two functions are responsible for returning TLPs from the PCIe Hard Core to user code.
-They allocate buffers from within a pool of memory.
+They allocate buffers for the TLPs from a statically defined pool of memory.
 They do not guarantee that they return a valid TLP, as they may time out before one arrives.
 **All** TLPs returned by these functions must have `free_raw_tlp_buffer` called on them before they go out of scope, even if they are not valid.

 `next_tlp` returns the next TLP of any type.
 If one is available in the queue, it will return that.
-Otherwise it will wait for 1000 cycles before returning.
+Otherwise it will poll the hard core 1000 times before returning.

 `next_completion_tlp` returns the next TLP that is a completion.
-It adds non-completion TLPs to the queue to be returned by the next_tlp function, in order to allow the high-level DMA read functions to present a blocking interface.
+It adds non-completion TLPs received over the course of the call to the queue to be returned by the next_tlp function, in order to allow the high-level DMA read functions to present a blocking interface.

 ```c
 bool